nodemcu/nodemcu-firmware/docs/modules/touch.md

 List of values for configuration table:

 - `pad` Required. padNum || {table of padNums}.
 Specify one pad like `pad = 4`, or provide a table list of pads.
 For example use `pad = {0,1,2,3,4,5,6,7,8,9}` to specify all pads.
 Pads allowed are 0=GPIO4, 1=GPIO0, 2=GPIO2, 3=GPIO15, 4=GPIO13, 5=GPIO12, 6=GPIO14, 7=GPIO27, 8=GPIO33, 9=GPIO32.
 - `cb` Optional.
 Your Lua method that gets called on touch event. `myfunction(pads)` will be called where `pads` is a table of pads that were touched.
 The key is the pad number while the value is true, i.e. `pads = {[2]=true, [3]=true}` if pad 2 and 3 were both touched at the same time.
 When you specify a callback, interrupt mode is automatically turned on.
 You can specify `intrInitAtState = false` to manually turn on the interrupt later.
-If no callback is provided or nil is specified, then polling mode is active where you must call tp:read() to get the touch pad values.
+If no callback is provided or nil is specified, then polling mode is active where you must call `tp:read()` to get the touch pad values.
 - `intrInitAtStart` Optional.
 Defaults to true.
 Turn on interrupt at start.
 Set to false to if you want to configure the touch sensors first and then manually turn on interrupts later with `tp:intrEnable()`.
 - `thres` Optional.
 Defaults to 0.
 Range is 0 to 65536.
 Provide a threshold value to be set on all pads specified in the `pad` parameter.
 Typically you will set thresholds per pad since pad size/shape/wire legnth influences the counter value per pad and thus your threshold is usually differnt per pad.
 You can set thres later per pad with `tp:setThres(padNum, thres)`.
 - `thresTrigger` Optional.
 Defaults to touch.TOUCH_TRIGGER_BELOW.
   - touch.TOUCH_TRIGGER_BELOW
   - touch.TOUCH_TRIGGER_ABOVE
 - `filterMs` Optional.
-Range is 0 to 4294967295 ms. Used in polling mode only (if you provide a callback polling mode is disabled).
+Range is 0 to 4294967295 milliseconds.
+Used in polling mode only (if you provide a callback polling mode is disabled).
 Will filter noise for this many ms to give more consistent counter results.
 When filterMs is specified you will receive a 2nd return value in the `raw, filter = tp:read()` call with the filtered values in a Lua table.
 - `lvolt` Optional.
 Low reference voltage
   - touch.TOUCH_LVOLT_0V4
   - touch.TOUCH_LVOLT_0V5